 Drinking water will always be available either through their own water bottles brought in from home or through cups provided from school.
 Children will be able to access a healthy snack daily.
 Food for the children will be prepared in the kitchen and appropriate measures will be taken to ensure health and safety requirements are met.
 Surfaces in the kitchen area must be kept clean and hygienic.
-All knives must be stored out of children's reach and must not be left out on work surfaces.
+Staff are supervised at snack time and dinner time by a staff member who is pediatric first aid trained. knives must be stored out of children's reach and must not be left out on work surfaces.